WE NEED YOUR HELPING HANDS!

 April 30, SUN 1 – 3:00P

-Roll up your sleeves with Friends of Iron Mountain Park to restore this incredible 51 acre natural area to a healthy eco-balance.
-Whether planting native species or removing invasives that smother the native plants, each bit of Stewardship makes a difference.
+Roll up your sleeves and plant native species in this incredible 51 acre natural park.
+Join Friends of Iron Mountain Park to Dig In and restore this natural area to a healthy eco-balance.
+Native plants contribute to important habitat for animals, birds, insects and other plants.
+Your Stewardship help makes a difference!
 Hike Iron Mountain Park’s winding trails up to the scenic overlook and view wetlands and a hidden pond!
 Beavers, deer, rabbits, raccoons and other critters appreciate your TLC in this large natural area that is their home!
 Please wear sturdy shoes, bring gloves and water.

 Parking: Trailhead is off graveled Brookside Rd., which is off Twin Fir Rd.
 (The trailhead is behind the Oswego Hunt Club)